-The American Academy of Physical Medicine and Rehabilitation is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The American Academy of Physical Medicine and Rehabilitation (AAPM&R) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education (CME) for physicians.

 CME Credit Designation

-- U.S. Physicians: The American Academy of Physical Medicine and Rehabilitation designates this live activity for a maximum of 29.75 AMA PRA Category 1 Credits™.
+AAPM&R designates Annual Assembly live educational sessions for a maximum of 136 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-If you attended the 2015 Annual Assembly and preconference courses in Boston, MA, make sure to sign in to mē® to claim your CME credit before it expires:
+If you attended the 2019 Annual Assembly and preconference courses in San Antonio, TX, make sure to sign in to our new Online Learning Portal to claim your CME credit.